 The XDL’s quantum efficiency is improved by the presence of a series of wires, called the quantum-efficiency (QE) grid, placed above the detector (i.e.,

 in the light path).
-These wires create shadows in the spectrum that are flagged by calcos
+These wires create shadows in the spectrum that are flagged and corrected by calcos

 during data reduction.
 The XDL also includes an ion-repeller grid that reduces the background rate by preventing low-energy thermal ions from entering the open-faced detector.
 It acts as a 95% transmission neutral-density filter.